ufarooq/IPFSLite/README.md

 <br>The main component is here the IPFS technology and will be described in detail
 in the later sections.
 - IOTA (https://www.iota.org/)
-<br>The IOTA technology is used to support two use-cases of this application.
+<br>The IOTA technology is used to support two main use-cases of this application.
     - Offline Mode
-    <br>TODO
-    - Faster Node Access
-    <br>TODO
+    <br>When an **IPFS Lite** node is not online or reachable by another **IPFS Lite** node, then such
+    a node can send a "offline" notification to the "offline" node.
+The "offline" node can later retrieve the information and tries to react on it.
+    - Peer Discovery
+    <br>When an **IPFS Lite** node is behind a NAT, the official IPFS peer discovery mechanism fails very often.
+    <br>Therefore this temporary mechanism was develop to establish a connection between nodes,
+    even when both nodes are behind NAT's.
+    <br>Still even with this solution, the connection is not always succeeded.
+Just to keep that in mind.
 - WebRTC (https://webrtc.org/)
 <br>The WebRTC component is required to establish a telephony functionality within
 this application.
 Consider this feature as a proof of concept (PoC).
 Communicating via WebRTC